Query-Efficient Black-Box Attack Against Sequence-Based Malware Classifiers: Experimental Evaluation

 \paragraph{Score-Based Attack Performance}

 There are no published query-efficient adversarial attacks against RNN variants.
-Attacks that minimize the number of queries exist, but they only work against CNNs \cite{DBLP:conf/icml/IlyasEAL18,DBLP:journals/corr/abs-1805-11090}.
+Attacks that minimize the number of queries exist, but they only work against CNNs \citep{DBLP:conf/icml/IlyasEAL18,DBLP:journals/corr/abs-1805-11090}.
 Those attacks aren't relevant, because they don't work with sequence input and discrete values.
-To address this gap, we used \href{https://github.com/facebookresearch/nevergrad/}{Nevergrad} to implement discrete sequence input variants of a few state-of-the-art score-based adversarial attacks: \begin{enumerate} \item SPSA-based attack (Uesato et al. \cite{DBLP:conf/icml/UesatoOKO18}) \item NES-based attack (Ilyas et al. \cite{DBLP:conf/icml/IlyasEAL18}) \item GA-based attack (Alzantot et al. \cite{DBLP:journals/corr/abs-1805-11090}) \item Our uniform mixing EA attack (described in Section \ref{subsec:Score-Based-Query-Efficient}) \end{enumerate} We didn't implement the ZOO attack of Chen et al. \cite{Chen2017}, because it has already been evaluated and found to be less effective than both SPSA and NES attacks \cite{DBLP:conf/icml/UesatoOKO18}.
+To address this gap, we used Nevergrad \citep{nevergrad}, a gradient-free optimization library, to implement discrete sequence input variants of a few state-of-the-art score-based adversarial attacks: \begin{enumerate} \item SPSA-based attack (Uesato et al. \citep{DBLP:conf/icml/UesatoOKO18}). \item NES-based attack (Ilyas et al. \citep{DBLP:conf/icml/IlyasEAL18}). \item GA-based attack (Alzantot et al. \citep{DBLP:conf/emnlp/AlzantotSEHSC18}, Xu et al. \citep{DBLP:conf/ndss/XuQE16}). \item The gradient-based attack (Rosenberg et al. \citep{DBLP:conf/raid/RosenbergSRE18}). \end{enumerate} We compare theses attacks to our score-based uniform mixing EA attack (described in Section \ref{subsec:Score-Based-Query-Efficient}) and to our decision-based attack.
+We didn't implement the ZOO attack of Chen et al. \citep{Chen2017}, because it has already been evaluated and was found to be less effective than both SPSA and NES attacks \citep{DBLP:conf/icml/UesatoOKO18}.

 We used Nevergrad's default arguments for all attacks.